Skip to content

 If you see error: command not found: uv, finish the installation guide and reopen your shell.

-Notice the new main.py file alongside pyproject.toml, .python-version, and a fresh .git/ directory. uv populates a starter main.py so the project is runnable from the first command.
+Notice the new main.py file alongside pyproject.toml, .python-version, and a fresh .git/ directory. --no-package keeps the project layout flat (a main.py at the top level instead of a src/ package).
 Open main.py and replace its contents with the following messy code:

 main.py